yosoyducc/medflix/README.md

 1.  **Home**: A page with ~50 recommended movies.
 Click on any movie in the list to view more information about it.
-Requires a manual refresh, press the refresh button in the upper right to request new recommendations.
+Requires a manual refresh, press the refresh button in the upper right or press F5 key to request new recommendations.

 2.  **Favorites**: List of favorited movies.
-Must be manually refreshed when movies are added/removed from the list.
+Must be manually refreshed when movies are added/removed from the list (refresh button or F5 key).

 3.  **Search (Filmhunter)**: Enables searching the movies database.